GetToWigglin/Notes/SoftwareDevelopment.md

 Web Apps/Native Apps/Hybrid Apps
 https://aws.amazon.com/compare/the-difference-between-web-apps-native-apps-and-hybrid-apps/

+## Frontend
+### Angular
+Angular seems to have everything you need already built in to it.
+It seems to be the go to framework for SPAs.
+ - Many built in features
+ - Support server side rendering
+ - Server side rendering is quick
+ - Uses TypeScript
+ - Enforces clear separation of concerns using the MVC pattern
+ - Good for SPAs and support scalability and maintainability

+### React
+Unlike Angular, this is a JS library designed for building UIs as opposed to a full framework.
+It's centered around reusable components be combined in complex ways.
+It uses a virtual Document Object Model (DOM), which acts as an in-memory representation of the actual web page.
+This allows React to efficiently "react" to any changes and minimize the overhead in updating components which significantly improves the performance for dynamic UIs.
+ReactJS is also known for being easier to learn and having faster development cycles.
+ - Declarative views makes debugging easier
+ - Reduced development time and increased productivity
+ - More predictable and reusable code
+ - Simple migration between several versions
+ - Good for mobile development as well using React Native
+ - Good for dynamic user interfaces with frequently changing data

+### Mantine
+This seems to be a repository for pre-made web site components.

 ## C#
 Classes in C# are considered "reference" types.
 When instantiating a class, it must be instantiated with the "new" keyword or else it will be initialized to "nullptr" basically.